-- 1. Conduct by Students: To the President and Dean, an Associate Dean, or the Vice President of Student Affairs and Dean of Students. - 2.
-Conduct by Faculty and Staff: To the President and Dean, Human Resources, or any member of the President's Cabinet.
-Complaints of observed or suspected misconduct involving the President and Dean should immediately be reported to an Officer of the Board of Trustees.

-- 3. Another means of reporting a concern to a person listed above is to complete a Report Form (see end of this Chapter), which may be submitted anonymously to Human Resources, Vice President of Finance, or the President and Dean by sending or submitting a sealed envelope addressed to the appropriate person at Mitchell Hamline School of Law, 875 Summit Avenue, St. Paul, MN 55105.
-However, it should be understood that any investigation may be hampered or be impracticable if the Reporting Person cannot be identified and guestioned about the incident and related facts. - 4.
+- 1. Conduct by Students: To the President and Dean, an Associate Dean, or the Dean of Students. - Conduct by Faculty and Staff: To the President and Dean, Human Resources, or any member of the member of the President and Dean's Senior Leadership Team.
+Complaints of observed or suspected misconduct involving the President and Dean should immediately be reported to an Officer of the Board of Trustees. - 3.
+Another means of reporting a concern to a person listed above is to complete a Report Form (see end of this Chapter), which may be submitted anonymously to Human Resources, Vice President of Finance, or the President and Dean by sending or submitting a sealed envelope addressed to the appropriate person at Mitchell Hamline School of Law, 875 Summit Avenue, St. Paul, MN 55105.
+However, it should be understood that any investigation may be hampered or be impracticable if the Reporting Person cannot be identified and questioned about the incident and related facts. - 4.
 Communications made to persons other than those specified in this section are not "reports" under this policy, and thus might or might not be acted upon by the law school. - 5.
 Any person receiving a verbal or written report pursuant to the provisions of paragraphs 1-3 above, must immediately forward the report, as follows: - a.
-If the report alleges misconduct by a student, to the Associate Dean for Administration or the Vice President of Student Affairs and Dean of Students - b.
-If the report alleges misconduct by a faculty or staff member, to Human Resources or the President and Dean - c.
+If the report alleges misconduct by a student, to the Associate Dean for Academic Affairs or the Dean of Students. - b.
+If the report alleges misconduct by a faculty or staff member, to Human Resources or the President and Dean. - c.
 If the report alleges misconduct involving the President and Dean, to an Officer of the Board of Trustees.